-- It has a sensitivity lower than RMTs and culture in respiratory specimens (65% compared to culture^[1]) and EP specimens (48% compared to culture^[13]). - It has a low sensitivity in patients with low bacillary load in sputum (paucibacillary TB), e.g. children and HIV-infected patients. - It cannot differentiate between M. tuberculosis and non-tuberculous mycobacteria.
+- It has a sensitivity lower than RMTs and culture in respiratory specimens (65% compared to culture) and EP specimens (48% compared to culture). - It has a low sensitivity in patients with low bacillary load in sputum (paucibacillary TB), e.g. children and patients with HIV infection. - It cannot differentiate between M. tuberculosis and non-tuberculous mycobacteria.
 However, in areas with high TB prevalence, AFB detected on smear microscopy are most likely M. tuberculosis. - It does not determine if bacilli are viable (alive) or non-viable (dead). - It does not determine susceptibility of the bacilli to TB drugs.